 The son of a wealthy Hamburg businessman, Lagerfeld was born in Germany.
-His date of birth is shrouded in mystery; the designer has claimed that no one knows his true birth date.
-Initially educated at St Anne’s school, following his family’s emigration to France Lagerfeld finished his education at Lycée Montaigne, focusing on drawing and history.
+Initially educated at St Anne’s school, following his family’s emigration to France Lagerfeld completed his education at Lycée Montaigne, where he focused on drawing and history.

 In 1982, the chairman of Chanel, Alain Wertheimer, asked Lagerfeld to design for the house.
 Lagerfeld told The New York Times, “Everybody said, ‘Don’t touch it, it’s dead, it will never come back.’
 But by then I thought it was a challenge.”
-The designer would go on to redefine the house’s codes, equally paying homage to the house’s legendary founder and subverting her ideals with his modern takes on her most emblematic designs.
-Marie Claire reported Lagerfeld as saying, “What I do Coco would have hated.
-The label has an image and it's up to me to update it.
-I do what she never did.
-I had to find my mark.
-I had to go from what Chanel was to what it should be, could be, what it had been to something else.”
+The designer would go on to redefine the house’s codes while paying homage to the Chanel herself, subverting her ideals with his own modern take on her most renowned designs.

 Lagerfeld has made cult items of the house’s bouclé tweed, pearls, dual-toned footwear and interlocking C’s for new generations around the globe.
-The insouciance and attitude of his ready-to-wear is offset by the ethereal elegance of his couture collections.
-In recent years, Lagerfeld conceived of Chanel’s métiers d’art, runway shows designed to highlight the craftsmanship of houses such as Desrues, Lessage and Barrie Knitwear, now owned under Chanel’s Parraffection umbrella.
+In recent years, Lagerfeld conceived Chanel’s métiers d’art, runway shows designed to highlight the craftsmanship of houses such as Desrues, Lessage and Barrie Knitwear, now owned under Chanel’s Parraffection umbrella.